 Executives', policymakers', and stock analysts' assessments of the Department of Labor's fiduciary rule are missing a key input: the potential class-action litigation cost of using the best interest contract, or BIC, to receive commissions.
 We estimate a long-term annual range for the industry from class-action settlements of $70 million–$150 million.
 That said, we wouldn't be surprised if near-term class-action lawsuit settlements exceed this by a multiple, as firms figure out how to determine, demonstrate, and document best interest.
 In a bearish scenario, the cost of class-action settlements alone could decrease the operating margin on the advised, commission-based IRA assets of affected firms by 24%–36%.

-Michael Wong, CFA, CPA, is a senior equity analyst for Morningstar Research Services LLC, a wholly owned subsidiary of Morningstar, Inc., covering investment banks and brokerages.
+Michael Wong, CFA, CPA, is director of equity research, financial services, North America, for Morningstar Research Services LLC, a wholly owned subsidiary of Morningstar, Inc.

 We previously estimated that the fiduciary rule affects over $3 trillion of wealth management assets and $19 billion of annual revenue.
 So, the question of "to BIC or not to BIC?" and potentially suffering the slings and arrows of class-action lawsuits or steer away from the status quo and adopt a primarily fee-based model is a major strategic decision for wealth management firms.
 We assess that firms with economic moats--sustainable competitive advantages--are the most likely to make a successful transition, as the quality and diversity of their platforms will retain or attract assets during this tumultuous period.